 If you suspect you might have to cover or wrap your tree to keep it safe through the winter, consider keeping your tree pruned into a bush form.

 Burlap and tar paper are good materials to use if you need to wrap your tree.
 You can also construct a “cage” of chicken wire around the tree, and then fill the cage with mulching material such as hay, straw, or shredded leaves.

 You’ll also want to lay down a thick carpet of mulch round the base of the tree to protect its roots.
-We’ll cover these techniques in more detail in a future guide to wrapping fig trees (coming soon!).
+We cover these techniques in more detail in our guide to wrapping fig trees (coming soon!).